 • Red Area – 50⁰+ - Bad results

 • Orange – 35⁰ - 50⁰ - Varied Results

 • Green – 0⁰ - 35⁰ - Best results

 • Higher Megapixels cameras such as 4/5K cameras usually have the same sensor size as 1080p cameras, so they do not necessarily have better quality but have more pixel in the same sized sensor.

-• Our Imagus Facial Recognition Engine performs sufficiently with just 32 pixels between the eyes, so it does not need a higher-megapixels camera (i.e., 4/5K), which also comes with a higher price tag.
+• Our Imagus Facial Recognition engine performs well with just 32 pixels between the eyes, so it does not need a higher-megapixels camera (i.e., 4/5K), which also comes with a higher price tag.

-• 4/5K cameras are more suited for a scenario where there is a requirement to capture faces very far away from the Camera, but it is still possible to use a zoom lens to achieve the same result with 1080p cameras.
+• 4/5K cameras are more suited for a scenario where there is a requirement to capture faces very far away from the Camera, but it is still possible to use a zoom lens to achieve the same facial recognition and video analytics result with 1080p cameras.

 • From a pricing perspective, it's advantageous to recommend 1080p because it uses ¼ of the hardware compared to a higher-end camera.